flutter/website/src/web.md

 deployed to any web server.
 You can use all the features of Flutter, and you don’t need a browser plug-in.

-Flutter for web is currentlky available as a technical preview.
+Flutter for web is currently available as a technical preview.

 Check out the [repository](https://github.com/flutter/flutter_web) for instructions on how to get started.